dqian3/autobahn-artifact/README.md

 2. For the first experiment, run `fab create` which will instantiate machines based off your instance templates.
 For subsequent experiments, you will not need to run `fab create` as the instances will already have been created.
 Anytime you delete the VM instances you will need to run `fab create` to recreate them.
 > [!NOTE]
 > Spot machines, although cheaper, are not reliable and may be terminated by GCP at any time.
-If this happens (perhaps an experiment fails), delete all other running instances and re-run `fab create`.
+If this happens delete all other running instances and re-run `fab create`.

-3. Then run `fab install` which will install rust and the dependencies on these machines.
+3. Wait a few seconds after `fab create` finishes.
+Then run `fab install` which will install rust and the dependencies on these machines.
 Like `fab create` you only need to run this command one time after the creation of the VMs.
+> [!NOTE]
+> If a spot machine fails during the step, delete the other running instances, re-run `fab create` and run `fab install` again.
+> If an error about not being able to connect to port 22 appears, then wait for a few seconds and re-run `fab install` again.

 4. Finally `fab remote` will launch a remote experiment with the parameters specified in `fabfile.py`.
 The next section will explain how to configure the parameters.
 The `fab remote` command should show a progress bar of how far along it is until completion.
 Note that the first time running the command may take a long time but subsequent trials should be faster.
+> [!NOTE]
+> If a spot machine stops during an experiment then go to the google cloud console VM instances page and start it again.
+Once it has successfully started again you can re-run `fab remote`.

 ## Configuring Parameters
 The parameters for the remote experiment are found in `benchmark/fabfile.py`.